rx-angular/rx-angular/apps/docs/docs/template/api/unpatch-directive.md

 ```

 The problem is that every event registered via `()`, e.g. `(mousemove)` (or custom `@Output()`)
-marks the component and all its ancestors as dirty and re-renders the whole component tree. [read more about this here](../performance-issues/rendering-issues-in-angular.md)
+marks the component and all its ancestors as dirty and re-renders the whole component tree.
+[Read more about this here](../performance-issues/rendering-issues-in-angular.md)

 So even if your eventListener is not related to any change at all, your app will re-render the whole component tree.
 This can lead to very bad user experiences, especially if you work with frequently fired events such as `mousemove`.